Title-1

 Since S.B.
 151 (2020), the Enhancement for Accelerated Students Program is split between two program areas.
 Understanding the split helps gifted teachers communicate their program’s value within the broader accelerated learning context:

-Funds K–8 identification and services under R277-707.
-LEAs apply annually; funds may be used for professional learning, materials, curriculum, personnel costs related to gifted services, and enrichment tools.
+Funds K-8 identification and services under R277-707.
+LEAs apply annually; funds may be used for professional learning, materials, curriculum, personnel costs related to gifted services, and enrichment tools per R277-707-4.
 Annual evaluation report required.

 Funds AP, IB, and concurrent enrollment under R277-701.
 Distributed based on student enrollment and AP exam performance.
 Separate from the K-8 gifted program since S.B.
 151 (2020).